gn0meavp/DataStructuresAndAlgorithms/README.md

   - Trie
   - Min Heap
   - Max Heap (w/ sample the kth largest element in an unsorted array)

+  - Running Median (w/ using Min Heap and Max Heap)

 See Tests for samples